hashicorp/terraform-provider-awscc/docs/resources/emrserverless_application.md

 <a id="nestedatt--initial_capacity--value--worker_configuration"></a>
 ### Nested Schema for `initial_capacity.value.worker_configuration`

-Required:
+Optional:

 - `cpu` (String) Per worker CPU resource. vCPU is the only supported unit and specifying vCPU is optional.
+- `disk` (String) Per worker Disk resource.
+GB is the only supported unit and specifying GB is optional
 - `memory` (String) Per worker memory resource.
 GB is the only supported unit and specifying GB is optional.

-Optional:

-- `disk` (String) Per worker Disk resource.
-GB is the only supported unit and specifying GB is optional